Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 3,600 m / 11,811 ft Campsite Elevation

-Our next day begins early again as we set off to Dead Woman’s Pass, which is the highest point of the whole trek.
+Our next day begins early again as we set off to Dead Woman’s Pass, the highest point of the trek.
 You’ll take in the stunning views before we head down to the bottom of the valley and our lunch spot in Pacaymayu.

-This afternoon, we’ll continue on until we reach the Runcuracay archaeological site to explore and then onto the Runcuracay pass.
+This afternoon, we’ll continue until we reach the Runcuracay archaeological site to explore and then onto the Runcuracay pass.
 Take this opportunity to get your last views of the snowy mountains.
-Next, we’ll visit the hidden Sayacmarca Inca site before heading to our camp for the night in Chaquicocha for an excellent dinner and well-deserved rest.
+Next, we’ll visit the hidden Sayacmarca Inca site before heading to our camp in Chaquicocha for an excellent dinner and well-deserved rest.

-We’ll wake you up very early today with a hot coca tea in your tent to warm you up and give you a fantastic boost to begin the day.
-Today, the longest and most exhausting day of the path awaits, and we’ll be off as soon as we’ve enjoyed breakfast.
+We’ll wake you up early today with a hot coca tea in your tent to give you a fantastic boost for the day.
+Today’s the longest and most challenging day on the trail, and we’ll be off as soon as we’ve enjoyed breakfast.

-We’ll start by hiking uphill for 4 hours to the highest point of the trek, the Dead Woman’s Pass, at 4,215 m / 13,829 ft.
-At this point, you’ll find it’s the perfect opportunity to open all your senses and connect your soul with those immense mountains everywhere you look.
+You’ll start hiking uphill for 4 hours to the trek's highest point, the Dead Woman’s Pass, at 4,215 m / 13,829 ft.
+At this point, you’ll find the perfect opportunity to open all your senses and connect your soul with those immense mountains everywhere you look.
 Feel the spirit of the thousands of ancient Peruvians who walked these roads in complete harmony with nature all those hundreds of years ago.

-Then, we'll continue to the summit for around 45 more minutes to reach the Runcuracay pass.
-Put your backpack to one side for a moment, rest, and enjoy the landscapes surrounding you because this is the last section of the Andean snowy peaks you’ll see along the route.
-This place makes an excellent spot to perform a small ceremony and leave an offering to the mountains and our Mother Earth, known as Pachamama to the locals in the Andes.
+Next, we'll continue for around 45 more minutes to reach the summit of Runcuracay Pass.
+You can put your backpack away because you’ll enjoy the mindblowing mountain views.
+This is the last section of the Andean snowy peaks you’ll see along the route.
+This is the perfect spot to perform a small ceremony and offering to our Mother Earth, known as Pachamama, to the locals in the Andes.

-Later, we’ll descend for 1 hour to the archaeological site of Sayacmarca, located in an almost inaccessible spot, but it’s well worth the visit.
-We’ll take a break from trekking here to discover the secrets of this ancient site in the company of our knowledgeable guide.
-You’ll really love how passionate our guides are and how they make the mountains come alive and conjure up images of the ancient culture.
-The Incas’ mysteries will be revealed, little by little, as the sun descends and casts a gorgeous red glow over the Vilcabamba mountain range.
+Later, we’ll descend for 1 hour to the archaeological site of Sayacmarca, nestled in a difficult but worth-exploring location.
+We’ll take a break here to discover its secrets in the company of our knowledgeable guide.
+You’ll love how passionate our guides are and how they bring mountains to life while evoking images of ancient cultures.
+Little by little, the Incas’ mysteries will be revealed as the sun sets and casts a red glow over the Vilcabamba mountain range.

-From there, we’ve just got 25 more minutes to go until we reach our second campsite in Chaquicocha (3,600 m / 11,811 ft).
-After another tasty dinner made by our chefs, we’ll be able to observe the stars and learn a little more about the fascinating constellations in the Andean skies, far away from the nearest city.
+From there, we’re just 25 minutes until our second campsite in Chaquicocha (3,600 m / 11,811 ft).
+After another tasty dinner made by our chefs, you’ll be able to observe the stars and learn a little more about the constellations in the Andean skies, far away from the nearest city.

 Day 03